picknick-/fckpass/README.md

 For showing particual letters you can use
 `fckpass "password" 3 8`
 #Security
-I recommend adding fckpass to HISTIGNORE in .bashrc or .zschrc, so nobody could lookup your passwords.
+I recommend preventing fckpass from staying in history.
+In `.bashrc` or `.zshrc` you can add
+`alias fckpass=" fckpass"`